 We want to share this information with parents and carers so that you are aware of how your child is doing with their reading which is likely to be a good indicator of their ability to access our full curriculum.

+Where we feel that a reading age may not be a true reflection, we may administer a re-test.
 It is important to be aware that one single test may not produce a result that is entirely accurate, but over time, it is expected that a picture of reading ability and reading progress will be built.